 CONS:

-Best 14 Inch for Taller Adventurous Riders
+Best 12 Inch Bike for Tiny, Aggressive Riders

 Pello Romper 14

-FITS KIDS: With inseams ranging from 17.5″ – 21.75″
+• FITS KIDS: With inseams ranging from 17.25″ – 19″

-WEIGHT: 15 lb.
+• WEIGHT: 15.9 lb.

-TIRE SIZE: 14 inch
+• WHEEL SIZE: 14 inch

-FULL REVIEW: Pello Romper
+• FULL REVIEW: Pello Romper

 From Kenda tires and Tektro brakes to Cane Creek headsets and lightweight aluminum frames, Pello Bikes ooze quality while excelling on paved bike trails and single-track dirt trails.
 On paved rides, little ones can happily keep up with the older kids in the pack, while on single-track, the knobby tires provide much-needed grip for rocky trails.

 With a minimum seat height about 1.5 – 2” taller than our other favorite bikes on this list, the Pello Romper will be a better fit for kids transitioning to a pedal bike around 3 or 3.5 years old.
+While there are some 16″ bikes with saddles as low as the Romper, less-confident kids are better off learning to pedal on a 14″ bike which is less cumbersome for them to maneuver.

 PROS: